5l1v3r1/sniffer-1/README.md

 # sniffer
-Simple script on Python3 with sniff trafic
+Simple script on Python3 which sniffs trafic